requnix/rally/README.md

 * Change the navigation for smaller screens to a drop down menu
 * Create the emails that have to go out on contact messages and bookings.
+* Place slides with images in the top carousel